Tel. 908 745 8161

-For gardening clubs who would like me to do a presentation for their club, please check below and check the "presentation" tab.
+For gardening clubs in Pennsylvania who would like me to do a presentation for their club, please check below and check the "presentation" tab.

 Make a backyard wildlife habitat:

 Years ago my garden was officially designated as a Backyard Wildlife Habitat by the National Wildlife Federation.

 What exactly does that mean?
 Well, my garden, and that extends to the front yard as well as the backyard, is a place that attracts wildlife by providing food, water and cover.
 It is a place for wildlife to raise their young; in my case, yes it includes bunnies, but also a wide variety of birds.

 I have attracted a bat as well and while bats may seem like a spooky addition to the garden, they eat lots of mosquitoes and, frankly, I like them; a lot.
 Butterflies call my garden home, but you wouldn’t have butterflies without caterpillars so I add specific plants to the garden to serve as host plants, i.e. food for caterpillars.
 The black swallowtail butterfly lays its eggs on parsley and each year a twelve pack of parsley plants are spread around the garden just for that reason.